 But how does communication in project management work in practice?
 When defining knowledge integration, I had indicated that it was a matter of providing the “package insert” for understanding the communicated knowledge.

 I assume that knowledge about language can be communicated.
 Metalanguage, so to speak.
 Whether there is implicit and explicit knowledge, and how each species may be shared, is not of interest to me here.

 Language that describes the world

-If it is assumed that language - without thinking about grammar - describes the world in which Jekyll and Hyde live, then words are for the most part a description of "reality".
-At school, in the family, and among friends, children are educated to practice common usage and use language accordingly.
+If it is assumed that language - without thinking about grammar - describes the world in which Jekyll and Hyde live, then words are largely descriptions of “reality”.
+At school, in the family, and among friends, children are brought up to practice general language usage and use language accordingly.

-It uses words and phrases according to the "general convention".
-Thus, language also has a cultural / institutional character.
-Ideas and motives are communicated over generations, as well as between different groups speaking the other language.
-But what remains is that the language describes a world that is experienced by many quite uniform.
+Words and sentences are used in accordance with the “general convention”.
+Thus language also has a cultural / institutional character.
+Ideas and motives are communicated across generations, as well as between different groups who speak different languages.
+But what remains is that language describes a world that many experience quite uniformly.

 Knowledge transfer in project management

 From a constructional-social-interaction-knowledge understanding, it can be said that knowledge is an agreement between Jekylls.
 After that, this or that situation behaves this way and not otherwise.

 Knowledge is a description of reality and how they make things up according to the above-mentioned experience of life.
 Knowledge is a convention that represents life as perceived by a particular group.
 Knowledge then represents something statistical and represents a certain life experience.
 It becomes clear that language and knowledge are blurred.